 The Pros and Cons of Shock Collars

 As with any training method or tool, there are both pros and cons involved in using a shock collar.
 Though they’re still used by some trainers today, there is a lot of evidence pointing towards the negative implications of using such a device and is something here at H&H Dog Training that we stay far away from and do not condone.
+Bringing about a smart and healthy dog should not be done through this technique.

 One of the pros of using a shock collar is you don’t have to be close to your dog throughout a training session.
 For instance, if you’re training your dog to stay within the perimeter of your yard, you can stand near your home and correct the dog if it tries to wander across the set boundary.
 You don’t have to be right next to it to get your point across.